ssslllsss/godwoken-review/docs/withdrawgodwoken.md

  }
  ```

- The value returned should be like：
+ The value returned should look like：

  ```json
  {